Rapper Young Dolph fatally shot at Tennessee cookie shop

 Young Dolph had three albums reach the top 10 on the Billboard 200, with 2020’s “Rich Slave” peaking at No. 4.

 In his music, Young Dolph rapped about being a drug dealer and life on the streets in Memphis.
-He recently performed at a concert at the University of Memphis and he has performed during the halftime of a Memphis Grizzlies game.
-He was admired in Memphis as a torchbearer to the city’s rap legends, Three 6 Mafia.
+He recently performed at a concert at the University of Memphis and has performed during the halftime of a Memphis Grizzlies game.
+He was admired in Memphis as a torchbearer of the city’s rap legends, Three 6 Mafia.

 Young Dolph had survived previous shootings.
 He was shot multiple times in September 2017 after a fight outside a Los Angeles hotel.
-In February of that year, his SUV was shot at in Charlotte, North Carolina, more than 100 times — the incident was the inspiration for the song “100 Shots.”
+In February of that year, his SUV was shot at in Charlotte, North Carolina, more than 100 times.
+The incident was the inspiration for the song “100 Shots.”
 He said he survived because he had bulletproof panels in his vehicle, The Commercial Appeal reported.

 Memphis officials, athletes and numerous members of the music industry posted their condolences on social media.

-“R.I.P. to my friend Dolph this broke my heart,” rapper Gucci Mane posted on Twitter.
+“R.I.P. to my friend Dolph this broke my heart,” Gucci Mane posted on Twitter.

-Record producer Omen also posted a message on Twitter, saying “we losing too many black men to poor health, racism, jail, etc. already. we gotta find a way to heal and not add to that with our own violence. prayers for young dolph family and friends.
+Record producer Omen also posted a message on Twitter, saying, “we losing too many black men to poor health, racism, jail, etc. already. we gotta find a way to heal and not add to that with our own violence. prayers for young dolph family and friends.
 RIP.”

+The rapper’s talent agency, APA, said it was shocked and saddened by his death.

+“The world has lost an icon, a great man and beloved artist who has been taken too soon,” the agency said in a statement.
+“His dedication, drive, hard work and loyalty to all those around him always came first and he will be deeply missed.”

-In a post on his Twitter account Oct.
+In a post on his Twitter account on Oct.
 20, Young Dolph said a doctor told him he needed some time to himself.

 ”I never knew what anxiety meant until My doctor just explained to me that I have it this morning,” another tweet posted that day said.